nobulbs/nobulbs.github.io/_posts/2015-07-25-labour-leader-centre-opportunity.md

 <hr>

-It's worth looking at the Tories fared in opposition.
+It's worth looking at how the Tories fared in opposition.
 In 1997, they lost big &#8211; Labour won a 179(!) seat majority.
 The first post&#8211;Major leader was William Hague, who proceeded to lose big again, after which Ian Duncan Smith(!!) took the Tory helm.
 After that debacle the Tories selected Michael Howard &#8211; a relatively safe pair of hands &#8211; then finally settled on David Cameron after Howard lost the 2005 election.

 As someone once asked: what really went on there?
 And what can we learn from it?